Submitty/submitty.github.io/_docs/sysadmin/configuration/course_archiving.md

 To prevent accidental modification, we recommend that you remove write access from folders and files for archived courses.
-And we suggest you consider switching the group for your course to limit access to the files of past semesters to the current instructors only.
+And we suggest you consider switching the group for your course to limit access to the files of past terms to the current instructors only.

 ```
 chmod ugo-w /var/local/submitty/courses/<SEMESTER>/<COURSE>